Ehlers Danlos syndrome hypermobility type – Hypermobility Spectrum Disorder in children

 In our case histories, we have many examples.
 Some about children who came to us with a long prescription list.
-One story is that of a girl between the ages of 6 and 12 who was very active in gymnastics.
+One story is that of a girl between the ages of 6 and 12 who were very active in gymnastics.
 She had to stop gymnastics when her right hip became painful and, despite lots of therapies and doctors, developed into constant throbbing pain.
 Her list of previous therapies to resolve this pain included: physical therapy, prescription medications, deep tissue massage, nerve blocks, acupuncture, and Feldenkrais, an alternative type exercise program.
 Her pain medication grew to include Zoloft, Tylenol #3, Prozac, Clonazepam, Effexor, and Soma.
 Despite all this, she reported increasingly terrible pain.
 We first saw this patient when she turned 18, so the treatments reported here were ongoing for 6 years.
 This patient visited us regularly for Prolotherapy treatments for the next two years.
 She was slowly weaned off of all of her medications.
 The treatments are explained below.

 When physical therapy is not helping